d-cook/SomethingNew/Concepts.md

   * Makes serialization & "rehydration" of objects & code more straightforward
 * Blurs the distinction between communicating objects and networked computers

+### Stepping Stones ("Worse is Better")
+* "Everything as Objects": Bootstrap a minimal implementation from which something better can be made
+  * Initial decision decisions don't matter much if they can be made easily (fluidly) changeable

 ----

 *Everything above has been refined & organized.
 Everything below has yet to be.*

 ----

-### Bootstrap a minimum implementation from which something better can be made (e.g. some initial design decisions dont matter if they can be made fluid)
 ### Blurring the line between compile-time and runtime execution, script and executable, meta and non-meta.
 ### Blurring the line between programming (code) and user interaction (UI)
-### Working directly with the intended model (e.g. AST or nodes of entities), rather than a *representation* of it (e.g. textual code)
-  * No need for parsing
 ### Not imposing a prescriptive way of doing things (e.g. programming language, code frameworks, set-in-stone UI, etc.)
 ### Instead of many different things with different interfaces and specifications, have fewer general things.
   * An AST structure can model both code & data, but also (for example) files & folders, or settings.